louis77/tuner/README.md

 Thanks to [@btd1377](https://github.com/btd1337) for supporting Tuner on Arch Linux!

 ### MX Linux
-MX Linux users can find `Tuner` by using the MX Package Installer (currently under the MX Test Repo tab)
+MX Linux users can find `Tuner` by using the MX Package Installer (currently under the MX Test Repo tab for MX-19 and the Stable Repo for MX-21)

 Thanks to SwampRabbit for packaging Tuner for MX Linux!